raymondEhlers/OVERWATCH/overwatch/processing/detectors/README.md

 or in the special case of reprocessing, a set of customized options.
 Note that including `**kwargs` in the function signature is important for forward compatibility.

-For an example of how to determine the functions to apply to particular histograms, see `overwatch.processing.detectors.EMC.findFunctionsForEMCHistogram`.
-For an example of a processing function, see `overwatch.processing.detectors.EMC.generalEMCOptions`.

 #### Adding new histograms

 If new histograms are to be created during these functions, they must be stored to be displayed.
 Here there